all-birds birds

 Nesting and Breeding

-Baltimore Orioles like to breed in thickets with scattered tall trees near a forest edge or close to water.
+In Courtship the male will face the female, and bow with his wings, and tail spread out.
+Baltimore orioles like to breed in thickets with scattered tall trees near a forest edge or close to water.
 The nest built mostly by the female will often be in a tree or shrub 5 to 15 feet high, however they do put them much higher.
 They make a deep pouch or sock like nest that is bound at the top to branches.
-It is made of twigs, bark fibers, string, grasses and other materials.
-The nest is lined with moss, plant down or fine grasses.
+It is made of twigs, bark fibers, string, grasses, and other materials.
+The nest is lined with moss, plant down, or fine grasses.

 The female will incubate 3 to 5 eggs.
 The eggs are smooth and glossy.
 Color is grayish or bluish-white or with a purple tint.
 They can be marked with black or blackish-purple, usually around the large end.